Cercopis vulnerata

 Cercopis vulnerata (also known as the black-and-red froghopper or red-and-black froghopper) is a species of froghopper in the family Cercopidae.

 Distribution

-This species is present in most of Europe (Albania, Austria, Belgium, Bulgaria, Serbia, Croatia, Czech Republic, France, Greece, Spain, the former Yugoslavia, Moldova, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Switzerland, Hungary, Great Britain and Italy).
+This species is present in most of Europe (Albania, Austria, Belgium, Bulgaria, Serbia, Croatia, Czech Republic, France, Greece, Spain, the former Yugoslavia, Moldova, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Germany, Switzerland, Hungary, Great Britain and Italy).

 Habitat

 These froghoppers inhabit sunny southern slopes of the mountains, grasslands, meadows, spruce forest edges, moors, verges, clearings and city parks.
 They can be found on woody or herbaceous plants, mainly in wooded areas.

 Description

 The male of Cercopis vulnerata is 8.9–10.5 mm in length, and the female 8.2–10.5 mm.
 These froghoppers have an elongate and strongly shielded body.
 They are shining black, with bright red marks on the elytra, one triangular mark at the base, one square mark in the middle and a stripe at the apex.
 These colors serves as a warning of their unpleasant taste.

 The hind wings are brownish, smoky and translucent.
 Upper abdomen is black with narrow red stripes at the rear extremities of the tergites.

 This species is very similar to Cercopis sanguinolenta, but its red markings are larger and the rear stripe is U-shaped.
 Other rather similar species are Cercopis intermedia and Haematoloma dorsata.